neb636/angular-reactive-primitives/.junie/guidelines.md

 - Keep templates simple and avoid complex logic
 - Use native control flow (`@if`, `@for`, `@switch`) instead of `*ngIf`, `*ngFor`, `*ngSwitch`
 - Use the async pipe to handle observables
+- Only use TS readonly in component/services when it is uppercase like MY_CONSTANT

+Follow this format for components

+/component-name
+  /component-name.component.ts
+  /component-name.component.css